Football: Liverpool strike late again to win at Wolves

 Liverpool, who now have 22 wins in 23 league games this season, also have a game in hand over second-placed Manchester City to come.

-Defeat leaves Wolves still six points off the top four in seventh.
+However, victory could still come at a cost as Mane hobbled off with a hamstring injury in the first half.

-Set-pieces have been one of the keys to Liverpool's success and just like against Manchester United on Sunday, a well-worked corner got the visitors off to a flying start.
+"We don't know exactly (the severity of the injury).
+He felt something in the hamstring," added Klopp, whose side are also still in the hunt for the FA Cup and Champions League.

-Wolves' attention was taken by the towering presence of Virgil van Dijk and instead it was Henderson who met Trent Alexander-Arnold's near-post delivery with a header that rebounded onto his shoulder and past goalkeeper Rui Patricio.
+Defeat leaves Wolves still six points off the top four in seventh, but Nuno Espirito Santo's side showed why they are on form the most likely challengers to fourth-placed Chelsea for a place in next season's Champions League.

-Most sides would have been disheartened by that early blow, but Wolves showed why they are contenders for a top-four finish by immediately putting the European champions on the back foot.
+"It was a fantastic game of football," said Nuno.
+"We have to keep going and keep getting stronger."

-Matt Doherty should have levelled from Wolves' own smart corner routine as the Irish international was perfectly picked out by Ruben Neves but headed wide.
+Nuno's one regret from his side's display was the manner of the opening goal.

-Liverpool then suffered a major blow as Mane pulled up and had to be replaced by Takumi Minamino.
+Set-pieces have been one of the keys to Liverpool's success and a well-worked corner got the visitors off to a flying start as Henderson headed home.

-The Senegalese has scored 15 goals this season and could now be a doubt for the first leg of Liverpool's Champions League last 16 tie at Atletico Madrid in less than four weeks' time.
+Matt Doherty should have levelled shortly afterwards before Liverpool's threat on the counter-attack was curtailed when Mane pulled up.

-Mane's absence is unlikely to sway the momentum of the title race, but his presence was missed as Liverpool struggled to regain control in the second half.
+The Senegalese's absence for a few weeks is unlikely to sway the momentum of the title race, but he could now be a doubt for the first leg of Liverpool's Champions League last 16 tie at Atletico Madrid next month.

-Traore had a lucky escape when he conceded possession on the edge of his own box a minute into the second period and was bailed out by a fine Patricio save to parry Mohamed Salah's driven effort.
+"Not only on the wing any more, but he keeps the ball, holds the ball and sets up goals."

-However, the Spaniard's pace was too much for a Liverpool defence that had kept seven consecutive Premier League clean sheets to handle moments later.
+The Spaniard's pace was too much for a Liverpool defence that had kept seven consecutive Premier League clean sheets to handle six minutes after the break.

 Traore's run down the right pulled Van Dijk out of the centre of the defence and his pinpoint cross found Jimenez to bullet home his 20th goal of the season.